The MAPsport SHOP

 With the demise of the clip-on compass, beginner coaches have said "just get them into a thumb compass straight away."
 So we've brought in the cheapest compass from Moscow.
 The needle isn't specially steady, but neither was the clip-on.
 It points north!
 And as with the clip-on, we'll sell individual compasses at the box-lot price to help families.
-The latest shipment enjoyed a very good exchange rate, so the price is down $3 to $35.
+The exchange rate is slipping but we can maintain the price at $35.
 You can get a LH or a RH version, it goes on the hand you hold your map with.

 Exactly the same mechanism as the Model 8, just without the rainbow segments round the dial.
-It's got degrees instead, which would make it more useful for tramping/AR on topo maps.
+It's got degrees instead, which makes it more useful for tramping/AR on topo maps.
 Both the 22, the 3 and the 8 have a turnable capsule, for "setting" by traditional methods.
 LH and RH thumbies, and we also have the baseplate and wrist versions.
 Hole to attach magnifier.
 Same price, $80.

 Moscow has several combinations of speed and stability, we've tried them all in NZ conditions.
 And the 9* Elite comes up trumps - rivalling the Silva Jet!
-If you can read while running you'll appreciate this needle, it's superb.
-LH and RH thumb versions.
+If you can read while running you'll appreciate the steadiness of this needle, it's superb.
+LH and RH thumb versions, or baseplate or wrist.
 Hole to attach Moscow magnifier.
 As we balance the discount against the exchange rate we've been able to trim the price down to $108.

-A cool feature of the Moscow range is that the capsules (where the needle is) are interchangeable with the bases.
-As well as the boyscout-style baseplate and the orienteering-style thumbie, you can get a wrist holder which may suit mountain-bikers and adventure racers.
+A cool feature of the Moscow range is that all capsules (the needle housing) are interchangeable with the bases.
+As well as the boyscout-style baseplate and the orienteering-style thumbie, you can get a wrist holder which is a boon for mountain-bikers and adventure racers.
 The capsule of your choice will fit.
 The price of the base is built-in to our prices, and extra bases just $16.
 Here are instructions to swap capsules including turning a LH thumbie into a RH one!

 SUUNTO ORIENTEERING COMPASSES